pbeza/praca-magisterska/doc/man/myscm-cli.1.md

     assumed to be present in the same directory as *PATH* and have the same filename as *PATH* with '.sig' suffix appended.

+\--dry-run
+:   Simulate applying changes.
+This option makes sense only with
+    `--apply-img` and `--upgrade` options.

 -v, \--verbose
 :   Increase output and log verbosity.
 Default value is `0`.